technion046195/technion_046195_2020_spring/_tutorials/tutorial_02/tutorial.md

 **Comment**: The ECDF results in a non-continuous CDF which is a sum of step functions.

-### 📶 Histogram
+### 📶 Estimating the PDF using an Histogram

-A histogram is a method of estimating the PDF (probability density function).
+A histogram is a method for estimating the PDF (probability density function).
 The idea is as follow:

-- "Quantize" $$X$$ into a discrete set of values by dividing the range of values $$X$$ can take into a set of non-overlapping bins.
+- We "quantize" $$X$$ into a discrete set of values by dividing the range of values $$X$$ can take into a set of non-overlapping bins.
-- Estimate the probability of being in bin - which is a task of estimating a PMF.
+- We estimate the probability of being in bin - which is similar estimating a PMF.
-- Use a uniform distribution for the distribution of values inside each bin.
+- We use a uniform distribution to describe the distribution inside each bin.

 Notation: